 - In King's Quest VII: The Princeless Bride, this happens in the backstory of a minor female character called Ceres.
 She was attacked by the Wicked Witch Malicia and turned into an oak tree, then stabbed and left to bleed to death with the stake still impaled in her trunk.
 Of course, the curse gets lifted in the end.

-- The Legend of Zelda: Majora's Mask begins with Link forced into the form of a Deku Scrub by the Skull Kid.
+- The Legend of Zelda: Majora's Mask begins with Link forced into the form of a plantlike Deku Scrub by the Skull Kid.
 Once the player figures out how to reverse the transflormation, they can initiate it at will by donning the Deku Mask.
 The Transformation Sequence still looks excruciating, though.
+The Deku Butler's son, whose form Deku Link comes from, was also changed from a Plant Person into an inanimate tree.

 - In Quest for Glory II, Julanar is a woman who, while fleeing from brigands, is discovered by a djinn who transforms her into a tree in order to save her from her pursuers.